nikomatsakis/rfcs/text/0000-contingency-plan.md

 # Alternatives

-**Rather than having a means to opt-in to minor breaking changes, one might consider simply issuing a new major release for every such change.** This seems like to have two potential negative effects.
+**Rather than supporting opt-in changes, one might consider simply issuing a new major release for every such change.** Put simply, though, issuing a new major release just because we want to have a new keyword feels like overkill.
+This seems like to have two potential negative effects.
 It may simply cause us to not make some of the changes we would make otherwise, or work harder to fit them within the existing syntactic constraints.
 It may also serve to dilute the meaning of issuing a new major version, since even additive changes that do not affect existing code in any meaningful way would result in a major release.
 One would then be tempted to have some *additional* numbering scheme, PR blitz, or other means to notify people when a new major version is coming that indicates deeper changes.

 **Rather than simply fixing soundness bugs, we could use the opt-in mechanism to fix them conditionally.** This was initially considered